tonywang12/Retention/README.md

 ## Project Description

-A university major project called Retention, an interactive web game with the purpose of storytelling through a unique gameplay elements.
+A university major project called Retention, an interactive web game with the purpose of storytelling through a unique gameplay elements using JQUERY.
 This project was complemented by me during the unit course 'MMCC3045 Interactive Web Design' at Macquarie University.
 A project showcasing my own fictional story (based on Chainsaw Man's world) with web and game design produced by myself.